Did you ever think vegan chocolate could tempt you as much as the ´real´ thing??

 Working in the chocolate industry, a lot of dairy is used, and there’s never any mention of the ethics of it.
 I’d been what I would call a ‘conscious meat-eater’ and a dairy-dodger for years before I went vegan 18 months ago.

-How did Tempt Chocolate come about?
+How did Tempt come about?

-At the end of last year, I decided I didn’t want to work with dairy anymore either, and ran a couple of trial recipes using oats and cashew nuts to make both White and Milk chocolate.
+At the end of last year, I decided I didn’t want to work with dairy anymore.
+I ran a couple of trial recipes using oats and cashew nuts to make both White and Milk chocolate.
 They were better than anything I could buy from any supplier and at any price-point, so it meant it was possible.
 And so the seeds of Tempt were sown and it grew quickly from there when I found the right premises, almost in the shadow of York Minster.

 What does being vegan mean to you?